MicrosoftDocs/visualstudio-docs/docs/javascript/quickstart-vuejs-with-nodejs.md

 In this 5-10 minute introduction to the Visual Studio integrated development environment (IDE), you'll create and run a simple Vue.js web application.

+::: moniker range=">=vs-2022"
 > [!IMPORTANT]
 > Starting in Visual Studio 2022, you can alternatively [create a Vue project](../javascript/tutorial-create-vue-app.md) using the recommended [CLI-based project type](https://devblogs.microsoft.com/visualstudio/the-new-javascript-typescript-experience-in-vs-2022-preview-3/).
 The information in this article applies only to the Node.js project type (.njsproj).
+The template used in this article is no longer available starting in Visual Studio 2022 version 17.8 Preview 2.
+::: moniker-end

 ## Prerequisites